haiwen/python-seafile/README.md

 repo.create_dir('/A new')
 ```

-A dir in plain object is returned:
+A folder in plain object is returned

 ```
 {